Audi Q7 review - Engines, performance and drive

-Although the Q7 isn’t designed to match a Range Rover off-road, the quattro system is more than capable of hauling the car through a muddy field or up a slippery track.
+Although the Q7 isn’t designed to match a Range Rover off-road, Audi's quattro all-wheel drive system is more than capable of hauling the car through a muddy field or up a slippery track.
 In normal operation it splits the torque 40:60 front to rear, but can send up to 85 per cent of the torque to the rear axle if required.

 In reality, few Q7s will ever leave the road.
 It's agile, and adding the all-wheel steering option enhances this; while its rivals use four-wheel drive to help off road, the Q7 feels more tuned for fun on it.
 Overall, the car is very pleasing and relaxing to drive either in town or on the motorway.
 It helps that the seats are comfortable and that very little outside noise enters the cabin.

-The entry-level model is the 45 TDI diesel unit that produces 228bhp and 500Nm of torque, this is good for a top speed of 140mph and a 0-62mph time of 7.1 seconds.
+The entry-level engine is a 45 TDI diesel unit that produces 228bhp and 500Nm of torque, this is good for a top speed of 140mph and a 0-62mph time of 7.1 seconds.
 Opting for the larger 50 TDI ups the power output to 282bhp and 600Nm of torque, resulting in a 6.5-second 0-62mph sprint and 150mph top speed.
-All come fitted as standard with quattro four-wheel drive and a slick eight-speed tiptronic automatic gearbox.
+Both engines come with quattro four-wheel drive and a slick eight-speed tiptronic automatic gearbox.

-Petrol buyers are catered for by the 55 TFSI, which boasts 335bhp.
-Acceleration is impressive in a car of this size; 0-62mph takes just 5.9 seconds and top speed is limited to 155mph.
+Petrol buyers are catered for by the 55 TFSI, which boasts 395bhp.
+Acceleration is impressive in a car of this size; 0-62mph takes just 5.6 seconds and top speed is limited to 155mph.
 However, if it's power you're after, and your budget is able to stretch far enough, there's the barnstorming SQ7.
-Powered by a 4.0-litre V8 diesel, it produces 429bhp and a ludicrous 900Nm of torque, which means it completes 0-62mph in 4.8 seconds.
+Powered by a 4.0-litre V8 petrol, it produces 500bhp and a vast 770Nm of torque, which means it completes 0-62mph in a mere 4.1 seconds.

-Two plug-in hybrid models will arrive in due course, badged 55 TFSI e and 60 TFSI e; the former produces 375bhp and the latter an impressive 449bhp.
-The same petrol 3.0-litre V6 features in both, augmented by an electric motor and battery, allowing for all-electric drive for around 26 miles.
+The 55 TFSI e produces 376bhp and the latter an impressive 456bhp.
+The same petrol 3.0-litre V6 features in both versions, augmented by an electric motor and battery, allowing for all-electric drive for around 26 miles.
 Considering the 55 TFSI e takes just 5.9 seconds to get to 62mph, it’s not surprising that most buyers have opted for this one over the 60 TFSI e, which is only half a second quicker.

 In this review

-- 1Audi Q7 reviewThe Audi Q7 is an upmarket SUV that's practical and packed with hi-tech features, while it's still capable enough of mixing it with premium rivals
+- 1Audi Q7 reviewThe Audi Q7 luxury SUV is practical and packed with hi-tech features, while it's still capable enough of mixing it with premium rivals

-- 2Engines, performance and drive - currently readingThe Audi Q7 has great engines, rides beautifully and has buckets of grip and traction
+- 2Engines, performance and drive - currently readingThe Audi Q7 offers a superb engine lineup, rides beautifully and has buckets of grip and traction

-- 3MPG, CO2 and Running CostsThe Audi Q7 should match its rivals when it comes to fuel economy and emissions
+- 3MPG, CO2 and Running CostsThe Audi Q7 should be a good match for its rivals when it comes to fuel economy and emissions

 - 4Interior, design and technologyThe latest Audi Q7 boasts a bold look and a luxurious, hi-tech interior

-- 5Practicality, comfort and boot spaceSeating for seven, an enormous boot and good towing ability make for a practical SUV
+- 5Practicality, comfort and boot spaceSeating for seven, an enormous boot and good towing ability make the Audi Q7 a practical SUV

-- 6Reliability and SafetySafety kit is up there with the best; reliability is yet to be tested
+- 6Reliability and SafetySafety kit is up there with the best, while numerous shared parts should boost Q7's reliability